 From my research about what Russians value most, I learned "children" are the number one priority in every Russian's life.
 Money, a good job, a nice apartment are important but these things don't touch the Russian soul like their love for their children.
 The thought crossed my mind that the window display which was giving me such pleasure was created to amuse the children of St Petersburg.
 Thus, I thought this store or maybe restaurant must be geared to families with children.

-While listening to the player piano fill the room with melodies by Tchaikovsky, I marveled at this upscale food emporium's gorgeous Art Deco interior.
-To date, I had already seen many of the unbelievably beautiful, historic interiors of St Petersburg's palaces and museums but I had not observed anything this gorgeous in a commercial setting except for in some of the five star hotels.
+While listening to a piano player fill the room with melodies by Tchaikovsky, I marveled at this upscale food emporium's gorgeous Art Deco interior.
+To date, I had already seen many of the unbelievably beautiful, historic interiors of St Petersburg's palaces and museums but I had not observed anything this gorgeous in a commercial setting except for in some of the snazziest hotels.

-Originally, it was a food hall, with an lavish restaurant downstairs.
-Within its seven different. specialty food departments were stocked the widest selection of the finest international foods in the city.
+Originally, it was a food hall, with a lavish restaurant downstairs.
+Its seven different specialty food departments were stocked with the widest selection of the finest international foods in the city.
 French pastries, charcuterie, cheese, smoked salmon, caviar, fresh produce, wines, spirits, teas and coffees packed the food displays.
-Over 3000 varieties of exclusive products could be purchased here then and now.
+Over 3,000 varieties of exclusive products could be purchased here then and now.

 On another floor in the food hall is its ritzy dining area decorated with antique furniture covered with to-die-for fine fabrics.
-Food is served on labeled porcelain and liquids are enjoyed from gold leaf glasses.
-In June, I will be traveling back to St Petersburg with the Art Routes tour which is a collaboration between the Arts Council of Greater Baton Rouge and AstridTravel,LLC, a company I own, and I will definitely make it a point to dine here.
+Food is served on labeled porcelain and drinks are enjoyed from gold leaf glasses.
+In June, I will be traveling back to St Petersburg with Greater Baton Rouge Arts Council for the Art Routes tour, and I will definitely make it a point to dine here.